scipy-india/.github/CODE_OF_CONDUCT.md

 ## Reporting

-If you would like to report a violation, please do so by contacting the SciPy India team or through our [anonymous reporting form](TODO: link to reporting form here).
+If you would like to report a violation, please report it via our [anonymous reporting form](TODO: link to reporting form here).
+We will get to it as soon as possible.
 Please do not hesitate to report any behaviour that you believe violates the Code of Conduct, even if you are unsure whether it constitutes a violation.

 ## Enforcement